 Alternative Techniques for Atrial Fibrillation Ablation

 Isolation of the pulmonary veins is considered the hallmark of atrial fibrillation ablation, and is the first line treatment for atrial fibrillation based on more than two decades of research and experience.
-As we gain better understanding of atrial fibrillation, newer "triggers" of atrial fibrillation have been targeted for ablation.
+In some selected cases, other "substrates" of atrial fibrillation may be targeted for ablation.

 The left atrium is a complex structure, and individuals with persistent atrial fibrillation may have triggers independent of the pulmonary veins.
 Rotors are regions within the left atrium that demonstrate complex electrical activity.
 Recently these areas have been targeted for ablation with RF catheters and specialized mapping catheters to identify rotors.
 The technique may be called FIRM at some centers (Focal Impulse and Rotor Modulation).